Emulator Issues #5170

 files (http://min.us/ for example).

-#1 Updated by wespipes69 almost 8 years ago
+#1 Updated by wespipes69 over 8 years ago

 Did you fill out the template?
 No. Did you search for this issue?
 No. Did you bother investigating to see if you have a Dolphin version that was created in the last four years?
 No. Does it look like you illegally downloaded your game.
 Yes.